 A troubling new poll was just released showing that the Democratic Party is significantly less popular than both Donald Trump and Mike Pence.
 In other words, the Democratic Party has a favorability rating 11 points lower than Pence, nine points lower than Trump, and even one point lower than the GOP.
 Their unfavorable rating is 17 points worse than Pence, five points worse than Trump, and four points worse than the GOP.
 This is a disaster.
 At a time when Donald Trump is the least liked President ever measured at this point in his first term, the Democratic Party has found a way to be even less liked than him.

-The cause for this mass rejection of neoliberalism and the Democratic Party should be clear, as George Ciccariello-Maher wrote:
+The cause for this mass rejection of neoliberalism and the Democratic Party should be clear, as George Ciccariello-Maher argued:

 How did we get here?
 The debates are seemingly interminable and inevitably self-serving.
 The Democratic Party proclaims itself a part of #TheResistance while refusing to recognize its own role as primary cause.
 Wars in Syria, Libya and beyond, a coup in Honduras, decades of mass incarceration, neoliberal free trade, offshoring, factory closures, and even a border wall pioneered by Bill Clinton himself all testify to the fact that the effects of the Trump election are also its most potent causes.
 And so the Democrats play ostrich, celebrating the “deep state” and bathing themselves in crass Russophobia, while the word “resistance” rots in their mouths.